yoonjohn/de-schema-wizard/docs/readme-ext/contribute.md

 ### Java Projects
 h2-database: Configures and starts up the H2 database.
 data-profiler: The "brains" of the operation.
 It is composed of data accumulators and profilers and also is the sole interactor of the H2 database.
 data-model-factory: Composed of the service layer, data analyzers, detectors, parsers, and splitters.
 This project handles automated file detection/parsing.
-There are two API entrypoints that are meant to offer plugability to detection and parsing.  com.deleidos.dmf.framework.AbstractMarkSupportAnalyticsDetector is
+There are two API entrypoints that are meant to offer plugability to detection and parsing.  com.deleidos.dmf.framework.AbstractMarkSupportAnalyticsDetector is the entrypoint for any detectors, and com.deleidos.dmf.framework.AbstractAnalyticsParser is the entrypoint for additional parser.
+If Apache Tika can detect the file type, you need only implement a parser.
+Otherwise, you must subclass both of these abstract classes.
+Once you write the classes, add the fully resolved class names to the appropriate data-model-factory/src/main/resources/META-INF/services/* service files.
+Hopefully, the minimal javadocs in each of these classes are enough to guide a developer to create basic extensions.

 ### Java/JavaScript Project
 schema-wizard: The basis of the web application and communicates with the Java service layer (data-model-factory)